Sakhalin TaimenNews & Program Updates

 Taimen serve as a bellwether for ecological change.
 Because taimen reach maturity later and live longer than other salmonids, they are more sensitive to changes in their environment and serve as an important indicator of the health of our rivers and oceans.
 Due to their small population size and the complexity of their life cycle, however, taimen have been poorly studied and major gaps in our understanding handicap our efforts to ensure the long-term survival of the species.

-Over the last 8 years, WSC, guided by the IUCN Salmonid Specialist Group, has worked with our partners in Japan and the Russian Far East to fill this gap in our understanding of this enigmatic species.
+Since 2005, WSC has worked with the IUCN Salmonid Specialist Group and our partners in Japan and the Russian Far East to fill this gap in our understanding of this enigmatic species.
 Our research efforts have been focused in three separate areas: 1) understanding extinction risk and describing ecological and genetic differences among a group of key river populations within their natural range, 2) describing migration and life history patterns, and 3) carrying out river expeditions to identify key habitats (particularly spawning habitat) and developing methods to estimate adult population abundance to provide a baseline for our conservation work.

 An important component of our research efforts were highlighted in a recent scientific paper describing Sakhalin taimen extinction risk.
 The paper describes the environmental factors that have shaped their historical global distribution and identifies key watershed characteristics that are associated with stable taimen populations.
 The study concludes that the species is range-restricted due to preference for intermediate levels of precipitation, a requirement for cold temperatures, and minimally developed agricultural land use.
 In addition, the authors identify the crucial role that intact, low gradient river floodplains play in conserving this species.
 In particular, large lagoons appear to serve as critical overwintering habitat for this species.

 Since the listing of the species by IUCN in 2006, we have reached a number of important conservation milestones to ensure their protection: